 Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
-Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
-Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
-Faculty development programming is to be reported for the fellowship program faculty in the aggregate.
+Faculty development may occur in ren neid and noid appropriate mstri

 II.B.3.
+Faculty Qualifications

+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1) have current certification in the subspecialty by the

+American Board of Radiology, or possess qualifications judged acceptable to the Review

+Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Psychiatry and Neurology or the American Osteopathic Board of Neurology and Psychiatry, or possess qualifications judged acceptable to the Review Committee.
-(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
+II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)